BeycanPress/cryptopay-lite/readme.txt

 * 1-2 business days and no weekend nonsense
 * The money is in your account and in use on the same day

-Are you ready to speed up the process of receiving cryptocurrency payments on WordPress with CryptoPay?
+Are you ready to speed up the process of receiving WooCommerce crypto payments on WordPress with CryptoPay?

 **Comparison with other services:**